Content Marketing Strategy: More than a Dozen All-Star Professionals Reveal Insights and Tips

 Video is integral to content strategy.
 According to Bruce Clay, the importance of video is only going to increase in 2014.
 More than ever can content marketers make use of Alyce Currier’s tips on creating quality, consistent videos.
 Currier shares how to maximize your production, remove creative barriers, schedule effectively, build trust and more.
 Currier writes:

 “Just like blogging, video isn’t something you should do once and then be done with.
 To make it work, you need to figure out how to make video over and over again … Don’t start with your front page video!
 Instead, address some smaller friction points with video so you can experiment with lower-pressure content.
 For example, answer a support question that you get all the time, or make a video to accompany a blog post.”

 Alyce Currier is the content strategist at Wistia.
 Discover more video production, marketing, and concepting tips from Currier in the Wistia Learning Center.

 The Social (Media) Butterfly: Kristi Kellogg

 Who’s an Influencer?

-Kristi Kellogg explains why social influence scores matter and breaks down how Klout and Kre — two leading apps that measure social influence — work.
-Learn how these social influence algorithms pull and process data from social activity across the Internet.
+Kristi Kellogg explains why social influence scores matter and breaks down how Klout and Kred — two leading apps that measure social influence — work.
 Kellogg writes:

-“Influence is determined with a myriad of engagement factors, including shares, mentions, likes, retweets, number of followers and quality of followers.
+“Influence is determined by a myriad of engagement factors, including shares, mentions, likes, retweets, number of followers, and quality of followers.
 It’s not, however, a race for followers — a high Klout or Kred score comes from quality of interaction, not quantity of interaction.”

 The Viral-Minded YouTube Strategist: Jordan Armstrong